|Dates||Expected trainer||Oral language||Cost (VAT not included)||Seats available|

 Note that dinner, breakfast, accommodation, and traveling costs are not included in our price.
 Each participant will have to pay for such expenses by themselves.

 A discounted rate of 300 € is available:

 - For extra people from the same company (condition: unique invoice for all participants)

 - For any registration confirmed at least 2 months before the session starts.

-- For individuals who pay the whole training cost by themselves (with no refund from their company and without public funding).
+- For individuals who pay the whole training cost and traveling expenses by themselves (without any refund from their company, and without public funding).
 This compensates for the fact that we have to add 20% V.A.T. to their training costs.

 To pre-register one or several individuals, please contact firstname.lastname@example.org and tell us the dates and location of the session you are interested in.

 We will then send you a registration form to collect all the details we need to send you a quote.

 You can also ask all your questions by calling +33 484 258 097.

 If the emergency of training needs matters more than the costs, or if you have enough people to train, you may also consider ordering an on-site session.
 You can then choose the date and location, according to the availability of our trainers.